 Your event call and the associated "Length" property could look something like this:

 Build Histograms to Review Your Data

 Building a histogram is an excellent way to see how your data is distributed.
 How many times are long songs being played?
-Building a histogram is as simple as opening a segmentation report and choosing the "song played" event then segmenting based on your numeric "Length" property.
+Building a histogram is as simple as opening an Insights report and choosing the "song played" event then segmenting based on your numeric "Length" property.

 Here's an example of such a histogram.
 You can see the distribution of the length of all songs which have been played on my app:

 Maybe you only care about how many times people play long songs.
 To dig deeper into this data, you can select certain subsets by filtering with greater than or less than operators.
 To better understand the distribution of long songs and develop a more granular report, use the "Length" property as a filter!

 So, how many times are songs between 150 and 250 seconds being played?